 Chamique Shaunta Holdsclaw

-Chamique Shaunta Holdsclaw was a professional basketball player in the USA's Women's National Basketball Association (WNBA).
+Chamique Shaunta Holdsclaw was a professional basketball player in the Women’s National Basketball Association (WNBA) from the USA.
 She was born on August 9, 1977.
 Most recently, she had a contract with the San Antonio Silver Stars.
 Although on June 11, 2007, she announced her retirement from the Los Angeles Sparks.
 For the 2009 WNBA Season, she also decided to retire from Atlanta Dream.
-In 2018, Shaunta Holdsclaw was inducted into the Women's Basketball Hall.
+In 2018, Shaunta Holdsclaw was inducted to the Women’s Basketball Hall of Fame.
 From 1995 to 1999, Shaunta went to the University of Tennessee.
-There she played under Pat Summitt and assisted in leading the Lady Vols to the women's NCAA's first-ever three successive Women's Basketball Championships in 1996, 1997, and 1998.
-The 1998 contest was Tennessee's first-ever unbeaten season at 39–0 and set an NCAA record for the most wins ever.
-She also led Tennessee to two SEC regular-season titles in 1998 and 1999 and three SEC competitions in 1996, 1998, and 1999.
+There she played under Pat Summitt and assisted in leading the Lady Vols to the women’s NCAA’s first-ever three successive Women’s Basketball Championships in 1996, 1997, and 1998.
+The 1998 contest was Tennessee’s first-ever unbeaten season at 39–0 and also set an NCAA record for the most wins ever in any season.
+She also assisted lead Tennessee to two SEC regular-season titles in 1998 and 1999 and three SEC competition in 1996, 1998, and 1999.
 The Washington Mystics 1st overall has selected Holdsclaw in the 1999 WNBA Draft.
-After the selection, she gained the distinction as the first and only female athlete to appear on the cover of SLAM Magazine.
+After the selection, she gained the distinction as a first and only female athlete to appear on the cover of SLAM Magazine.
 Also, she had been pictured in a New York Knicks jersey, suggesting that possibly she was good enough to play in the NBA.
-Shaunta was named the Rookie of the Year in her first season and the first number one draft picks to achieve the honor.
+Shaunta was named the Rookie of the Year in her first season, the first number one draft picks to achieve the honor.
 She was also a starter in the opening WNBA All-Star Game in the same year.
-She was the first player who averaged 16.9 points and 7.9 rebounds per game in her first season.
-In the following year, Holdsclaw was included in the Olympic team, helping to earn a gold medal.
+In her first season, she is the first player who averaged 16.9 points and 7.9 rebounds per game.
+In the next year, Holdsclaw has been included in the Olympic team, helping to earn a gold medal.

 Ashley Robinson